Linda Yamane: Career

-Rumsien Language
+Rumsien language

-Because the last of the elders who spoke Rumsien died out while living in the missions, knowledge of the language were dead prior to the start of the Twentieth Century.
+Because the last of the elders who spoke Rumsien died out while living in the missions, knowledge of the language were dead prior to the start of the 20th century.
 Yamane's grandmother had told her some Rumsien names and other words, and told her many stories that came from the Rumsien tradition, but that was all.

-In the mid-1980s, however, Yamane found out about the records of Smithsonian ethnographer John P. Harrington, collected in the 1930s.
-Harrington had worked with a Rumsien-English woman named Isabel Meadows and another Rumsien elder, Manuel Onesimo, to document the Rumsien language and also information about daily life and traditions of the Rumsien.
-These notes were archived at the Smithsonian, and available at some universities, on microfilm.
-However, they were written in an old, highly localized dialect of Spanish and Yamane was not able to decode them.
+In the mid-1980s, Yamane learned about the records of Smithsonian ethnographer John P. Harrington, collected in the 1930s.
+Harrington had worked with a Rumsien-English woman named Isabel Meadows and another Rumsien elder, Manuel Onesimo, to document the Rumsien language and Rumsien daily life and traditions.
+These notes were archived at the Smithsonian and available at some universities on microfilm.
+However, they were written in an old, highly localized dialect of Spanish, and Yamane was not able to decode them.
 She and Alex Ramirez, Onesimo's grandson, began working together on translating the documents.
-They made many aspects of Rumsien life never before known to English speakers available by translating all the documentation into English from an old, local dialect of Spanish in which they were written.
+The translations into English marked the first time English speakers were able to learn many aspects of Rumsien life.

-In the course of this research, Yamane found a story about a hummingbird, as well as other tales, and decided to write a book on creation stories for children.
-Thus, she published When the World Ended: How Hummingbird Got Fire; How People Were Made: Rumsien Ohlone Stories in 1995.
+In the course of this research, Yamane found several Rumsien stories, and decided to write a book on creation stories for children.She published When the World Ended: How Hummingbird Got Fire; How People Were Made: Rumsien Ohlone Stories in 1995.

-Through this translation project she also met scholar Sandy Lydon, with whom she has been collaborating since the 1980s.
+Through this translation project she also met scholar Sandy Lydon, with whom she has collaborated since the 1980s.
 They check each other's theories and assumptions in their work on the Rumsien people.

-Then, in 1992, while participating in a weeklong “Breath of Life” workshop at University of California, Berkeley, Yamane discovered more vocabulary for types of baskets and about other tools the Rumsien used for daily life.
+In 1992, while participating in a weeklong "Breath of Life" workshop at University of California, Berkeley, Yamane discovered additional Rumsien vocabulary relating to types of baskets and other tools used in daily life.
 The Breath of Life program, founded by linguist Leanne Hinton, pairs linguists with indigenous individuals want to revive their ancestral languages.

 Yamane also discovered records at UC-Berkeley's Hearst Museum.
-This time, they were wax-cylinder recordings that anthropologist Alfred Kroeber made in the early 20th Century.
-Elders Viviana Soto and Jacinta Gonzales sang traditional songs and told stories in Rumsien.
+This time, they were wax-cylinder recordings that anthropologist Alfred Kroeber made in the early 20th century.
+The recordings were of Elders Viviana Soto and Jacinta Gonzales singing traditional songs and telling stories in Rumsien.
 Using a cassette tape of the recordings, Yamane painstakingly transcribed them.
 She started matching up what was on the cylinders and what her grandmother had told her.
 First she reconstructed stories, and then a good portion of the language.
 From those recordings she was able to hear pronunciations and fill out her dictionary even further.

 Thus, Yamane became the first speaker of the language since the last speaker had died in 1939.

 Music

-Yamane used the songs from Kroeber's recordings for more than just vocabulary.
-She focused on reconstructing the songs and sharing them with others.
+Yamane has used the songs from Kroeber's recordings to reconstruct the songs and share them with others.